mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Most technologies are developed one or more technology levels before they become common, and are refined for one or more technology levels after before they are abandoned in favour of the next step in design.
+Most technologies are developed one or more technology levels before they become common, and are refined for one or more technology levels after before they are abandoned in favor of the next step in design.
 For example, the standard Pulse laser is developed at TL7.
 Primitive prototypes become available at TL6, while the design is refined until TL8 or even later, at which time